haicheviet/personal-space/site/content/posts/python-monorepo-part1/index.en.md

 ### Testing

-Every project will have folder `tests` that contain all the test case such as unit and intergration tests.
-The tooling for python to test is more well-know and define, pytest and pytest-cov.
-Pytest is for testing and pytest-cov to generate coverage report
+Every project will have folder `tests` folder that contains all of the test cases, such as unit and integration tests.
+The most well-known and established tooling for testing Python code is pytest and pytest-cov.
+Pytest is used for testing, and pytest-cov is used to generate coverage reports.

 ```toml
 [tool.poetry.group.test.dependencies]